333-9/isc/README.md

 `q`  quit
 `>`  isert text
-`=`  store result of expression in current cell
-`+`  add the result of an expression to the current cell `Enter`  parses the text in the current box as an expression, or
+`=`  store result of expression in current cell `Enter`  parses the text in the current box as an expression, or
          sets curent box to the modifier number